 - Be sure the battery backup for your sump pump is working to prevent drain backups.

-- If officials say it’s ok to “shelter in place,” advise tenants to close and lock all windows and doors, shutting any storm shutters.
+- Close and lock all windows and doors, shutting any storm shutters.

 - If you or your tenants have evacuated the area, STAY PUT.
 Do NOT go back to the affected area until local authorities advise it is safe to return.